iamtrask/abcGPT/README.md

 ![demo: dragging the slider from 0 to 1](assets/sh_vs_ts.gif)

 In the demo above, alpha=0 is [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) ("Once upon a time...") and alpha=1 is [tinyshakespeare](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt) ("KING HENRY VI: ...").
 Everything in between is a continuous interpolation between the two.
-Same model, same weights.
 The slider just changes which neurons get to fire.

 ## what's going on